Hulu: Hulu on demand service

-Hulu's subscription service was launched in beta (preview) on June 29, 2010, and officially launched on November 17, 2010, under the branding Hulu Plus.
+Hulu's subscription service was launched in a software release life cycle on June 29, 2010, and officially launched on November 17, 2010, under the branding Hulu Plus.
 The service remained advertising-supported, but it offers an expanded content library including full seasons, day-after access to current season content and more episodes of shows available.
 Hulu also launched Hulu Plus apps on other types of devices, including mobile, digital media players, and video game consoles.
 By the end of 2011, Hulu Plus had around 1.5 million subscribers.

 On April 29, 2015, it was announced that the "Hulu Plus" branding would be discontinued, and that the service would be henceforth marketed as simply "Hulu" to place it in-line with its subscription-only competitors.
 By then, the service had grown to 9 million subscribers.

-The Wall Street Journal reported in July 2015 that Hulu was exploring an advertising-free subscription option for around $12 to $14 a month.
+In July 2015, Hulu was exploring an advertising-free subscription option for around $12 to $14 a month.
 This was confirmed as going forward as of 2 September 2015, with a "No Commercials" plan priced at $11.99, $4 more than the $7.99 monthly rate for a "Limited Commercials" subscription, though a few highlighted network series (fewer than 10) would retain pre-roll and post-roll ad pods.
 Starting in 2019, Hulu plans to begin displaying on-screen ads when the viewer pauses the show, although it is unclear whether this will apply to customers on the $11.99/month No Ads plan.

 In May 2016, Hulu announced that it had reached 12 million subscribers.
 In January 2018, Hulu announced that it had reached 17 million subscribers.